Gifted-s/gifted-s.github.io/README.md

 ## Leadership

-### Academic Coordinator, Christian Student Fellowship (CSF), Jun 2023 - Mar 2024
+### **Academic Coordinator, Christian Student Fellowship (CSF), Jun 2023 - Mar 2024**
 - Appointed and chaired 20 committee members to oversee an academic conference to enlighten students on scholarships, grants, and strategies for achieving academic excellence.
 - Oversaw the planning of timetables, conduction of pre-tests and pre-exams, and onboarding process for new tutors

-### Technical Lead, EFina Hackathon
+### **Technical Lead, EFina Hackathon Oct 2020 - Nov 2020**
 - Directed a team of 3 while building a savings and financial advisory platform, _Coin Planner_, which enables individuals and MSMEs to manage their spending by helping them save from periodic earnings.
 The team won a sum of [₦1.5 Million](https://efina.org.ng/publication/team-inclusion-wins-efinas-fintech4wd-hackathon/#:~:text=with%20Adebayo%20Olorunfemi%2C-,Adewumi%20Sunkanmi%2C,-and%20Aanuoluwa%20Babalola)

 ---

 ## Conference Talk